4 Steps to Tracking Print Ads with Google Analytics

 By implementing print ad tracking you’re reducing the amount of traffic that is wrongly classified as Direct or Organic search and gaining insight into how your different print efforts are working.
 With this practice you will be beyond most companies who do print advertising with little understanding of how their ad performs.

 Extra: This same process can be applied on your business cards, handouts, fliers, billboards, stickers, or your banner at an event / tradeshow.
 Wouldn’t that be interesting to see how much handout traffic you get?
 Or what the bounce rate is on your business cards?
 Get creative.
 If your business is using print, don’t be scared to track it digitally.

 Do you have experience with tracking print ads through Google Analytics?
 Let us know if you have any questions or thoughts in the comment section below.

-Since 2009, we have helped hundreds of businesses grow strategically.
+Since 2009, we have helped hundreds of local businesses grow their online leads and sales strategically.
 Let us do it for you!